JcaPetri/Apolo-Articles-MySql/README.md

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create the software structure
-		SysEntities_Tli
+		ArtGeneral_Tbl
+			Contains the general information of the articles.
    This is a List Table that contains the entities of the system, they can be database tables or java classes.
 			Enable the IDNum element to a Microservice.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.